-A low glycemic index means that they have a more minimal effect on your dog’s blood sugar levels after digestion which can be seen as advantageous by some and can be especially important for dogs who suffer from diabetes.
+A low glycemic index means that they have a more minimal effect on your dog’s blood sugar levels after digestion, which can be seen as advantageous by some and can be especially important for dogs who suffer from Diabetes.

 However, try to choose a recipe with whole legumes and avoid those who use by-products Pea Protein and Pea Flour.
 These ingredients are low-quality and are often employed in a technique known as Ingredient Splitting.

 Pumpkin & Other Squashes

-Pumpkin is commonly prescribed to aid dogs who suffer from diarrhea or constipation as it is an excellent source of fiber.
+Pumpkin is commonly prescribed to aid dogs who suffer from diarrhea or constipation, as it is an excellent source of fiber.
 For many dogs, this added fiber will help them maintain healthy and regular digestion.

 There are many close relatives of Pumpkin that are occasionally found in dog food.
-Examples of other Squash vegetables includes Butternut Squash and Acorn Squash.
+Examples of other Squash vegetables include Butternut Squash and Acorn Squash.
 These Squash ingredients are very similar to Pumpkin.

 When people think of starches, the first thing that comes to mind is Potatoes and Sweet Potatoes.
 But there are other starchy vegetables available, and some of these are used in dog food.

 Tapioca is the most common example of a less commonly used starch.
 It is a root vegetable from South America and is often used as a thickening agent in dog food.

 For those dogs who react very poorly to the vast majority of traditional vegetable or starch ingredients in dog foods, grains may be a necessary evil.

-High-quality dog food that is potato free and legume free is exceedingly rare which is the blunt reason why some recipes with grains must be considered.
+High-quality dog food that is potato-free and legume-free is exceedingly rare, which is the blunt reason why some recipes with grains must be considered.